-Vertigo is a false sensation of movement that can leave a person feeling like the whole world is spinning, tilting, or swaying beneath their feet.
-If you deal with recurring bouts of vertigo, you may have gone to the doctor to see if there is any way to prevent this unpleasant sensation and to relieve the accompanying symptoms or underlying cause.
+Vertigo is a false sensation of movement that can leave a person feeling like spinning or tilting.
+If you deal with bouts of vertigo, you may have gone to the doctor.
+For sure you need help on preventing this unpleasant sensation and relieving its accompanying symptoms.

 Unfortunately, many people never even find out what is causing their vertigo.
-As a result, doctors are practically guessing at the best way to provide relief.
+As a result, doctors are practically guessing the best way to provide relief.
 You may experience a lot of trial and error.
-Or you may be prescribed medications for symptoms rather than the underlying problem.
+Or you receive a medication prescription for symptoms rather than the resolution to the underlying problem.

 We’re going to look at some of the conventional vertigo medicines and other vertigo treatments.
 Then we will consider the potential benefits of one natural form of care that has helped hundreds of vertigo patients in case studies.